adnrs96/Shopping-cart-prototype/README.md

     1.)
 Clone this repo on your local system

     2.)
-Using a terminal switch to the folder where this repo is cloned and install following modules from npm.
+Using a terminal switch to the folder where this repo is cloned and run `npm install` to install dev-dependencies.

-        1.)
-Express
-            sudo npm install express
-        2.)
-Cookie-parser
-            sudo npm install cookie-parser
-        3.)
-Body-parser
-            sudo npm install body-parser

 Since now the System is Setup we can proceed to run the cart prototype This Repo contains a dummy data in items.json and has a dummy frontend to display the working of Shopping cart.